If you look up the verb “to animate” in the Oxford Dictionary, you’ll find two definitions:

 “Describe the action as the capacity to bring to life.”

 To portray the mentioned “appearance of movement”, we need to create a sequence of images -drawn, painted, or produced by other artistic methods- that slightly differ from one another.
 The chronological display of the previous images will produce the illusion of shape change and motion.

-2D animation is a versatile medium that’s finding its way in every kind of entertainment and media these days.
-Whether in TV shows, indie video games, feature films, advertisements, mobile apps, and websites, 2d animation is here to stay.
+First, let’s bust one old and common myth.
+2D animation is a versatile medium that’s finding its way into every kind of entertainment and media these days.
+Whether in TV shows, indie video games, feature films, advertisements, mobile apps, and websites, 2D animation is here to stay.